Three Special Spiritual Programs

 Venerable Geshe Kelsang Gyatso has designed three special spiritual programs for the systematic study and practice of Kadampa Buddhism that are especially suited to the modern world:

-Teacher Training Program (TTP) – Currently not offered at KMC Madison
+Teacher Training Program (TTP) – Starting this fall at KMC Madison!

 If you have any questions about these programs, or would like more information, please contact us at [email protected] Also, more info about General Program and Foundation Program Memberships can be found within this site.